DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-07-managing-provider-accreditations.md

 If the user enters an incomplete or incorrect date on which accreditation ends, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).

+## Further considerations

+We considered some changes that we did not implement.
+These included:

+- adding a category to the accreditation
+- automatically ending an accreditation - if a new accreditation is added with dates that cross over

+### Adding a category to the accreditation

+While this service is focused on ITT providers, we may need to consider whether it is appropriate to capture information about other accreditations they may have - for example, early years initial teacher training (EYITT) and the early careers framework (EFC).

+This information will help us understand how the provider works across different teacher training and retention areas.
+However, we have not yet established a need for this categorisation.

+### Automatically ending an accreditation

+Users can add any number of accreditations, and the accreditation dates can overlap.
+This means that a second accreditation can start before the first has finished.

+We must consider whether we should allow this or automatically end the first accreditation based on the start date of the second accreditation.

 *[DfE]: Department for Education
+*[ECF]: early careers framework
+*[EYITT]: early years initial teacher training
 *[HEI]: higher education institution
 *[ITT]: initial teacher training
 *[QTS]: qualified teacher status